If you, like me, love to cook and have to follow a gluten-free diet, this recipe is for you: Gluten Free Veggies Dumplings with Tofu

 Serve them immediately with the condiment of your choice.

-Crunchy, (sautéed in a pan) – Heat a couple of tablespoons of oil in a frying pan and place the steamed ravioli in it.
+Sautéed in a pan (to add some crunchiness) – Heat a couple of tablespoons of oil in a frying pan and place the steamed ravioli in it.
 Stir-fry on all sides until golden brown: be very careful when turning them, they tend to break easily.

 Also in this case they should be served immediately, with the condiment of your choice.